B-Artech/volatility_app/README.md

 # Visit app: (https://volatility-app-5fqk.onrender.com/)

 # It's a Dash-based web application that visualizes and analyzes the return distribution of a any asste that is available on Yahoo Finance.
-# The idea behind this application was that I became time consuming to download raw data to excel file and calculate each time.
+# The idea behind this application was that I became time consuming to download raw data to excel file and calculate each time if I just want to check the asset.

 The app calculates:

 * Daily, Weekly and Monthly Returns Distributions,
-I have used Log return for Close Return, this is more standardised way of calculation used in broad way in case we experience more volatile assets.
+* For Return Distribution's I have used Log return for Close Return,
+* this is more standardised way of calculation used in broad way in case we experience more volatile assets.
 * High-to-low and Open-to-Close uses Simple Return calculation.
 * Displaying them in three adjustable interactive histograms, bins for histograms are set to auto mode but we can adjust them manually.